Maitysouradeep/Maitysouradeep/README.md

 ## 🚀 About Me

-- 🎓 Final-year Computer Science student at `Netaji Subhash Engineering College`.
+- 🎓 Final-year Computer Science student at `
+Future Institute Of Engineering and Management`.
 - 💡 Passionate about building responsive web applications and solving complex problems.
 - 🌱 Currently mastering **Backend Development** and **Machine Learning**.
 - ⚡ Fun fact: I once fixed a bug in my dream and it actually worked when I woke up!